korobool/codefinder/README.md

         var img = document.images[i];
         var rollover = img.getAttribute("data-rollover");

-le
 <-end_code->

 <-start_text->
-ngth about the long history of the Terranic aggression and genocide.
+length about the long history of the Terranic aggression and genocide.
 Ohhh, he groaned at the memory of such an admission reaching Hrruban ears;
 ears unfamiliar with the Terran language.
 What on earth had possessed him to talk about that phase of Terran history in the first place?
 What an